 If the payment from the Plan is not a qualified distribution and you do not do a rollover to a Roth IRA or a designated Roth account in an employer plan, you will be taxed on the portion of the payment that is earnings.
 If you are under age 591⁄2, a 10% additional income tax on early distributions (generally, distributions made before age 591⁄2) will also apply to the earnings (unless an exception applies).
-However, if you do a rollover, you will not have to pay taxes currently on the earnings, and you will not have to pay taxes later on payments that are qualified distributions.
+However, if you do a rollover, you will not have to pay taxes currently on the earnings and you will not have to pay taxes later on payments that are qualified distributions.

 If the payment from the Plan is a qualified distribution, you will not be taxed on any part of the payment even if you do not do a rollover.
-If you do a rollover, you will not be taxed on the amount you roll over, and any earnings on the amount you roll over will not be taxed if paid later in a qualified distribution.
+If you do a rollover, you will not be taxed on the amount you roll over and any earnings on the amount you roll over will not be taxed if paid later in a qualified distribution.

-A qualified distribution from a designated Roth account in the Plan is a payment made after you are age 591⁄2 (or after your death or disability) and after you have had a designated Roth account in the Plan for at least five years.
-In applying the five-year rule, you count from January 1 of the year your first contribution was made to the designated Roth account.
-However, if you did a direct rollover to a designated Roth account in the Plan from a designated Roth account in another employer plan, your participation will count from January 1 of the year your first contribution was made to the designated Roth account in the Plan from a designated Roth account in another employer plan, your participation will count from January 1 of the year your first contribution was made to the designated Roth account in the Plan or, if earlier, to the designated Roth account in the other employer plan.
+A qualified distribution from a designated Roth account in the Plan is a payment made after you are age 591⁄2 (or after your death or disability) and after you have had a designated Roth account in the Plan for at least 5 years.
+In applying the 5-year rule, you count from January 1 of the year your first contribution was made to the designated Roth account.
+However, if you did a direct rollover to a designated Roth account in the Plan from a designated Roth account in another employer plan, your participation will count from January 1 of the year your first contribution was made to the designated Roth account in the Plan or, if earlier, to the designated Roth account in the other employer plan.